tinohertlein/timesheet-wizard/README.md

 The Timesheet-Wizard is a personal project to fetch timesheets from [Clockify](https://clockify.me/de/), transform them to various formats and export them again into other tools.

-As of now, the only target format that is supported is Excel, resulting in the following main features of Timesheet-Wizard:
+As of now, the only target formats that are supported are Excel and PDF, resulting in the following main features of Timesheet-Wizard:

 - Fetch timesheets from Clockify
-- Generate Excel files from these timesheets
+- Generate & stores Excel files from these timesheets
-- Store the Excel files
+- Generate & stores PDF files from these timesheets

 ## Motivation

 As a freelance Software-Engineer & -Architect doing mostly time & material contracting, tracking my working hours is quite essential.
 To ease this, I'm using [Clockify](https://clockify.me/).
 It's an awesome tool with a nice UI that allows me to track and also categorize my working hours.
 Besides supporting some Excel-reports out of the box, it also provides an API to export reports in json-format as well.

 In order to have the freedom to customize the reports as much as I like and to transfer these reports automatically to other tools, I decided to create my own little application